mayowak/Flask_API/README.md

 # Flask_API
-This repo contains basics of Building API
+This repo contains basis of Building API